opsfolio/docs.opsfolio.com/src/content/docs/surveilr/roadmap.md

 1. **RSSD Schema Migration**
     - Utilize Atlas with `surveilr` SQL notebooks to create migrations for RSSDs, ensuring smooth transitions and updates.

-2. **Fix MacOS Release**
-    - Address and resolve issues with the `surveilr` MacOS release to ensure compatibility and functionality.

 ### Week 4 (July 15 - 19, 2024)